 - Don’t overdo your wrapping or overheat the wine: A simple ribbon tied to the neck of the bottle is appropriate for most occasions.
 Wrapping paper and gift boxes can destroy a good wine if they cause the bottle to heat up.
 While this isn’t a concern with inexpensive wines, the last thing you want to do with a bottle of Château de Beaucastel is keep it in a gift box in a hot corner of the room for two hours before you hand it to your friend.
 Instead, place the wine in a portable cooler to keep it at a stable temperature, especially if it’s a bottle that you want your friend to cellar.

 Your Best Wine Gift Options

-Champagne and sparkling wine are consistent hits at parties, but for special occasions and close friends, you will want to splurge on one of the big Champagne houses, like Moët & Chandon, Krug, or Gosset.
+Champagne and sparkling wine are consistent hits at parties, but for special occasions and close friends, you will want to splurge on one of the big Champagne houses, like Moët & Chandon or Krug.
 For a celebratory gift that’s more casual, Prosecco and Cava are fun and light alternatives to vintage Champagne.

 Whether you are starting your high-end wine collection or adding to an established portfolio, Vinfolio is your partner in buying, selling, and professional storage.
 Call our experts today to have us store or organize your collection.